War of the Fifth Coalition: Landshut Maneuver

 On 21 April, Napoleon received a dispatch from Davout that spoke of the Battle of Teugen-Hausen.
 Davout held his ground; although Napoleon sent reinforcements, about 36,000 French troops had to fight 75,000 Austrians.
 When Napoleon learned that Charles was not withdrawing to the east, he realigned the Armée d'Allemagne's axis in an operation later called the Landshut Maneuver.
 All of the French forces, except 20,000 troops under Jean-Baptiste Bessières that were chasing Hiller, attacked Eckmühl to trap the Austrians and relieve their beleaguered comrades.
-On 22 April, Charles left 40,000 troops under Rosenburg and Hohenzollern to attack Davout and Lefebvre while detaching two corps under Kollowrat and Lichtenstein to march for Abbach and gain undisputed control of the river bank.
+On 22 April, Charles left 40,000 troops under Rosenberg and Hohenzollern to attack Davout and Lefebvre while detaching two corps under Kollowrat and Lichtenstein to march for Abbach and gain undisputed control of the river bank.
 Napoleon arrived at 1:30 pm while the battle continued.
 Davout ordered an attack along the entire line despite numerical inferiority; the 10th Light Infantry Regiment successfully stormed the village of Leuchling and captured the woods of Unter-Leuchling with heavy casualties.
 Recognising the threat posed by Napoleon's forces on his left flank, Charles ordered a withdrawal towards Regensburg, granting the field to France.

-Napoleon sent Massena to occupy Straubing as he thought the Austrians might retreat along that route.
+Napoleon sent Masséna to occupy Straubing as he thought the Austrians might retreat along that route.
 Charles moved his men across the Danube at Regensburg, leaving 6,000 in the fortress to block a pursuit.
-Lacking time for a siege, Napoleon ordered Marshal Jean Lannes to storm the walls, succeeding at his second attempt and capturing the town by 5 pm in the Battle of Ratisbon.
+Lacking time for a siege, Napoleon ordered Marshal Jean Lannes to storm the walls, succeeding at his second attempt and capturing the town by 5:00 pm in the Battle of Ratisbon.
 With the Austrian army safely in Bohemia, Napoleon marched towards Vienna.
 Hiller fought a series of delaying actions, attempting to buy time for the defence of Vienna.
 After a short fight at Wels on 2 May, Hiller gathered 40,000 troops at the bridge in Ebersberg.
-Massena launched a costly frontal at the Battle of Ebersberg and captured the position on 3 May, with Hiller withdrawing along the Danube.
+Masséna launched a costly frontal at the Battle of Ebersberg and captured the position on 3 May, with Hiller withdrawing along the Danube.
 Charles attempted to move his army to defend Vienna but was outpaced by Napoleon who captured the city on 13 May.
 The garrison withdrew north of the Danube and destroyed the bridges behind them.